musculoskeletal/gias3/README.rst

 ~~~~~

 1. If you would like to use in-built visualisation modules, first
-   install Mayavi for you distribution, else you can skip this step.
+   install Mayavi for your distribution, else you can skip this step.

-   1. Install VTK and VTK python bindings (e.g. through your package
+   1. Install VTK and VTK python bindings (e.g., through your package
       manager).
 VTK 5.10 is the most stable in my experience with
       Mayavi.
-   2. Install mayavi through your package manager (e.g. sudo apt-get
+   2. Install mayavi through your package manager (e.g. `sudo apt-get
-      install mayavi2) or pip (e.g. pip install --user mayavi)
+      install mayavi2`) or pip (e.g., `pip install --user mayavi`)

-2. Install GIAS 3
+2. Install GIAS3

    ::